jorgef/fsharpreactivepatterns/docs/content/message-construction.md

 ##Document Message

-A Document is a message that carries information without an specific intended use.
+A Document is a type of message that carries information without a specific intended use.

 ```fsharp
 type PriceQuote = { QuoterId: string; RetailerId: string; RfqId: string; ItemId: string; RetailPrice: decimal; DiscountPrice: decimal }